- Application Deadline: Current UM students: January 15 recommended for fall term, but applications will be considered through June 15.

 A number of arrangements are available for students to pursue two degrees simultaneously.
 Dual degree programs lead to two different degree citations on the transcript and two separate diplomas.
 Dual degree programs allow a student to combine two graduate or graduate-professional programs, at least one of which is a Rackham master's or doctoral program, and may include a non-Rackham professional degree program.
 A dual degree program allows students to undertake complementary programs of graduate study simultaneously through streamlined curricular arrangements with limited double-counting of courses.

 The student may double count one-sixth of the sum of the credits required for each of the two degrees.
-Specific information about dual degree programs, including minimum credit hours required, credit hours that may be double counted, and awarding of degrees can be found in Rackham's Help Desk.
-A student in a Rackham doctoral or master's program must complete at least one term of coursework in good academic standing in a regular Rackham program before requesting admission to a dual degree program.
+Specific information about dual degree programs, including minimum credit hours required, credit hours that may be double counted, and awarding of degrees.
+A student in a Rackham master's program must complete at least one term of coursework in good academic standing in a regular Rackham program before requesting admission to a dual degree program.

 Formal Dual Degree Programs

-- Master of Urban Planning/Natural Resources and Environment
+- Master of Urban and Regional Planning/Master of Science - School for Environment and Sustainability

 Common Student-Initiated Dual Degrees